-Clinical Fundamentals of Polysomnography requires you to successfully complete four (4) Technical Competency evaluations.
+Clinical Fundamentals of Polysomnography requires you to successfully complete four technical competency evaluations.
 They are:

 Competency is met when you perform the competency according to accepted standards and guidelines.
 For every “Needs Improvement” (NI) you receive, your preceptor will enter a comment outlining the specific issue.
 To achieve a minimum passing score (see the Scoring Key for each competency evaluation), you must meet standards on 80% of the items listed as individual competencies and submit all accompanying files (screen captures and photos) identified.

-To pass the course, you must successfully complete (i.e., achieve the minimum competency score or higher) all four Technical Competency evaluations.
-If you successfully complete the four competency evaluations (60%), then the rest of your grade will be determined by your scores on the four quizzes (20%) and your completion of the module labs (5%) and clinicals (15%).
-Regardless of your scores on the quizzes and your completion of labs and clinicals, failure to successfully complete all four competency evaluations will result in a failing grade (F).
+To pass the course, you must successfully complete all four technical competency evaluations (i.e., achieve the minimum competency score or higher on each competency evaluation).
+If you successfully complete the four competency evaluations (60%), then the rest of your grade will be determined by your scores on the four quizzes (20%) and your completion of the module lab and clinical activities (checklists and summary logs, 20%).
+Regardless of your scores on the quizzes and your completion of module activities, failure to successfully complete all four competency evaluations will result in a failing grade (F).

 First Steps to Success